-10.10 Watton is ideally situated between the A47 to the north and A11 to the south, being located at the crossroads of the north-south route of the A1075 and the eastwest route of the B1108.
+- route of the B1108.
 However, these roads have limited transport capacity that would allow Watton to fully maximise opportunities offered by the links to the major trunk roads.
-Being only 30 minutes' drive from the Norwich Research Park, the town is well positioned for local businesses to benefit from collaborative research and development opportunities with this important research centre.

-- 10.11 Industry in Watton and surrounds are all Small or Medium Enterprises (less than 500 employees) with the exception of the Cranswick Country Foods on the Brandon Road.
+Being only 30 minutes' drive from the Norwich Research Park, the town is well positioned for local businesses to benefit from collaborative research and development opportunities with this important research centre. - 10.12 Industry in Watton and surrounds are all Small or Medium Enterprises (less than 500 employees) with the exception of the Cranswick Country Foods on the Brandon Road.
 In terms of business sectors, Watton is marked by a wealth of engineering companies particularly specialising in metal, wood and plastics.
 With its rural surrounds Watton also has a number of agricultural related businesses, animal products, food processing, packaging and delivery companies.
-Watton also hosts a range of companies that are based around traditional skill sets (metal foundry, stone masonry and woodcraft), and the business community is underpinned by appropriate professional services in architecture, accountancy, legal, finance, technology, marketing, IT and digital creative, training and business support. - 10.12 During the development of the Neighbourhood Plan, various attempts were made to engage the local business sector.
+Watton also hosts a range of companies that are based around traditional skill sets (metal foundry, stone masonry and woodcraft), and the business community is underpinned by appropriate professional services in architecture, accountancy, legal, finance, technology, marketing, IT and digital creative, training and business support. - 10.13 During the development of the Neighbourhood Plan, various attempts were made to engage the local business sector.
 The Commerce and Retail Group came about through an increasing awareness to ensure the retail viability of the Town, its diversity of retail offer and attractive character whilst addressing the issues associated with the High Street and market operation and location.
-Wayland Chamber of Commerce have been active in the development of these objectives and policies and have gained much support from the sector in driving the delivery of these forward. - 10.13 The Local Plan identifies three "General Employment Areas" in the town, namely Norwich Road Industrial Estate, Breckland Business Park and adjoining properties north of Norwich Road, and Cranswick Country Foods.
+Wayland Chamber of Commerce have been active in the development of these objectives and policies and have gained much support from the sector in driving the delivery of these forward. - 10.14 The Local Plan identifies three "General Employment Areas" in the town, namely Norwich Road Industrial Estate, Breckland Business Park and adjoining properties north of Norwich Road, and Cranswick Country Foods.
 In addition, the Threxton Road Industrial Estate adjoins the Parish.
 Policy EC 03 of the Local Plan guides what type of development will be accepted on them.
-However, there are many other opportunities for working in the Town and, more recently, a large number of residents will have been working from home due to the COVID-19 Pandemic of 2020/21. - 10.14 Outside the General Employment Areas, proposals for business and employment uses will have to have regard to the potential impact of the proposal on its surroundings and the amenity of existing residents in the area.
-Policy EC 04 of the Local Plan "Employment Development Outside General Employment Areas" will be the starting point for the consideration of such proposals.
+However, there are many other opportunities for working in the Town and, more recently, a large number of residents will have been working from home due to the COVID-19 Pandemic of 2020/21. - 10.15 Outside the General Employment Areas, proposals for business and employment uses will have to have regard to the potential impact of the proposal on its surroundings and the amenity of existing residents in the area.
+Policy EC 04 of the Local Plan "Employment"

+Development Outside General Employment Areas" will be the starting point for the consideration of such proposals.